Facts about Jesse Jackson

 Jesse Jackson, Sr. Biography

-Once an aide to Martin Luther King, Jr., Jesse Jackson has been a political activist and public figure since the civil rights days of the 1960s.
+Once an aide to Martin Luther King, Jr., Rev. Jesse Jackson was a political activist and public figure from the civil rights days of the 1960s until the early 21st century.

-Jackson went to the University of Illinois on a football scholarship, but changed schools in 1960 to attend North Carolina Agricultural and Technical College in Greensboro.
-He graduated in 1964 and went to Chicago to study for a Master of Divinity degree, but left school to work in the emerging civil rights movement (he was ordained as a Baptist minister in 1968, and was awarded his degree in 2000).
+Jesse Jackson went to the University of Illinois on a football scholarship, but changed schools in 1960 to attend North Carolina Agricultural and Technical College in Greensboro.
+He graduated in 1964 and went to Chicago to study for a Master of Divinity degree, but left school to work in the emerging civil rights movement.
+(He was ordained as a Baptist minister in 1968 and was awarded his degree in 2000.)

-Jackson became a close colleague of Dr. Martin Luther King, Jr., and was present the day Dr. King was assassinated in 1968.
-Disagreeing factions led to a splintering of the movement’s leaders, and Jackson went off on his own in the 1970s.
+Jackson became a close colleague of Dr. Martin Luther King, Jr., and was present the day Dr. King was assassinated at the Lorraine Motel in Memphis in 1968.
+After MLK’s death, disagreeing factions led to a splintering of the movement’s leaders, and Jackson went off on his own in the 1970s.

-Jackson, is the founder of the non-profit organization PUSH (People United to Save Humanity), and has consistently used consumer boycotts and political pressure to guarantee equal rights for African Americans.
-In the 1980s he was a regular presence at rallies and protests, especially on topics of employment, business opportunities and social equality.
+Jackson founded the non-profit organization PUSH (People United to Save Humanity), using consumer boycotts and political pressure to push for equal rights for African Americans.
+Known as a powerful orator, he was in the 1980s a regular presence at rallies and protests, especially on topics of employment, business opportunities and social equality.

-He has several times been an unofficial U.S. envoy in diplomatic missions; in 1999 he helped secure the release of three American military prisoners from Yugoslavia.
+He was several times an unofficial U.S. envoy in diplomatic missions; in 1999 he helped secure the release of three American military prisoners from Yugoslavia.
 He has also served as a “shadow” senator for Washington, D.C., advocating for voters in that district.

-Jackson made unsuccessful runs for the Democratic nomination for U.S. president in 1984 and 1988, losing to Walter Mondale in 1984 and to Michael Dukakis in 1988 (both elections were ultimately won by Republican candidates: Ronald Reagan and George Bush Sr.).
-He became a familiar face on television, often as a guest on talk shows and as host of his own show on CNN, Both Sides with Jesse Jackson (1992-2000).
+Rev. Jesse Jackson made unsuccessful runs for the Democratic nomination for U.S. president in 1984 and 1988, losing to Walter Mondale in 1984 and to Michael Dukakis in 1988.
+(Both genereal elections were won by Republican candidates: Ronald Reagan and George Bush Sr.) Jackson became a familiar face on television, often as a guest on talk shows and as host of his own show on CNN, Both Sides with Jesse Jackson (1992-2000).

 Extra credit

-Jesse Jackson married the former Jacqueline Lavinia in 1962.
-Their son, Jesse Jr., was elected to the U.S. House of Representatives in 1994… The elder Jackson admitted in 2001 that he was the father of a daughter, Ashley, who had been born out of wedlock in 1999 after Jackson had an affair with a worker at the Washington PUSH offices… Jackson is no relation to pop star Michael Jackson… Jackson’s Rainbow PUSH coalition is no relation to the Rainbow Coalition established in Chicago by Black Panther Party Chairman Fred Hampton in the 1960s.
+Jesse Jackson married the former Jacqueline Lavinia in 1962… Their son, Jesse Jr., was elected to the U.S. House of Representatives in 1994 and represented Illinois’ 2nd Congressional District for 17 years.
+However, he then served 17 months in prison after being convicted of misuse of campaign funds… The Jesse Jackson admitted in 2001 that he was the father of a daughter, Ashley, who had been born out of wedlock in 1999 after Jackson had an affair with a worker at the Washington PUSH offices… Jesse Jackson was no relation to pop star Michael Jackson… Jesse Jackson’s Rainbow PUSH coalition was no relation to the Rainbow Coalition established in Chicago by Black Panther Party Chairman Fred Hampton in the 1960s.